ravi-akella/videoDoorBell/README.md

 socketserver.py => Library used in rpi_camera_surveillance_system.py => had difficulty installing by pip so copied the file to import into program

+create_audio_files_for_known_faces.py => Creates audio files for known faces images jpg files found leverages on google text to speech.

+face_recognition_with_audio_output.py => Face recognition running in multiple threads with name of person recognised being output on audio.

+send_email.py=> program to send email, email credentials are read from pickle file.

 write_face_encodings.py => opens Images present in ./refImages folder and computes the face encodings using face_recognition library, and saves the encodings to ./refImages/encodings.pickle, these encodings are loaded by face_recognition demo & compared with camera stream to recognise faces.